|Summary||Learn how to deploy Nextcloud and Collabora Online on Ubuntu server, all backed by HTTPS using Let’s Encrypt|

 $ juju login jaas

 Using JAAS keeps costs down.
-You’re not responsible for hosting the controller as well as your application(s).
+It hosts the Juju controller for you such that you are only responsible for hosting your application(s).

 To bootstrap Juju onto your own hardware, we need to register your hardware first.
 We will collect each machine into a “cloud”.

 Once the cloud is available, we’ll be able to create a controller into it.

 Using your own computer hardware

 (Skip this step if you are planning to deploy to public clouds)

 If you have your own server hardware, you can make use of the manual cloud to register your computers with Juju.

 juju add-cloud command allows you to complete the registration process.
 It takes you through an interactive prompt where you will be asked to give a name to your cloud and SSH login details (